felix/dm/README.md

 # dm: Dotfile Manager

 A single-file "dotfile" manager written in POSIX shell.
+It creates and synchronises symlinks in your home directory to a central dotfile source.

 ## Installation